Wind4Greg/ECDSA-SD-TestVectors/README.md

 Libraries used to investigate stuff:

 * [json-pointer](https://www.npmjs.com/package/json-pointer) To check that my example pointers are okay and select what I wanted.
 * [di-sd-primitives](https://github.com/digitalbazaar/di-sd-primitives/tree/main) Some of the processing is quite involved so will compare my implementations against this.
 Will use both to generate test vectors.
 Using NPM's [link](https://docs.npmjs.com/cli/v8/commands/npm-link) mechanism to tie to a locally built version of this.
+In this project use the command `npm link @digitalbazaar/di-sd-primitives` after running `npm link` within that project.

 ## Add Base Proof